oscarmickelin/fle_3d/README.md

 - eps:     requested relative precision

-- expand_eps:      requested approximate relative precision in expand
+- expand_eps:      requested approximate relative precision in the expand method (if not specified, pre-tuned values are used)
-- expand_alpha:    requested step-size in expand
+- expand_alpha:    requested step-size in the expand method (if not specified, pre-tuned values are used)
-- expand_rel_tol:  requested relative tolerance in expand
+- expand_rel_tol:  requested relative tolerance in the expand method (if not specified, pre-tuned values are used)

 - maxitr:      maximum number of iterations for the expand method (if not specified, pre-tuned values are used)